skip to main content

 Now about my novel, I could talk about it for hours.
 The novel initially started as a hobby but then I heard about the Extended Project Qualification (EPQ) that USP College offered, so I decided to actually write my novel, and make a project out of it, whilst also getting a qualification for it.
 My novel is called “The Life We Live With Our Eyes Closed,” and the concept of the novel began when I started writing down my dreams on my phone.
 One day, I decided to write a story out of one of them and I was really happy with how it turned out.
 I then wrote another one and applied with them for my EPQ.
 I have written 8 chapters, all with different storylines, characters, and themes, and the complete novel includes a few poems I have written, Spotify playlists for each chapter and the original dreams which inspired each chapter.

-Unfortunately, the novel is not published anywhere yet.
-Although I am trying to get it published on Amazon, then try to approach bigger publishing houses.
+I am hoping to get it published on Amazon, then will approach bigger publishing houses.

 In the future, I hope to go into publishing, and this project has truly helped me learn about how much detail goes on behind the scenes after it’s finished.